Ahrefs Introducing a New Ahrefs’ Domain Rating Calculation

 The third website has a rank of 303, making it the weakest.

 This is despite each of the websites having a DR of 89.
 On the other hand, the Ahrefs Rank doesn’t show the “gaps” in the three websites’ backlinks.
 The Domain Rating will allow you to see the differences in the backlink profiles.
-Therefore, both the Ahrefs Rank and DR are needed to compliment the other.
+The Ahrefs Rank and DR to complement the other.

 How Does Ahrefs Calculate Domain Rating Now?